wavejumper/rehook/README.md

 ### hiccup-free

-You can opt-out of the `html` macro by passing a third argument (the render fn) to `defui`:
+You can opt-out of hiuccup templating by passing a third argument (the render fn) to `defui`:

 ```clojure
 (defui no-html-macro [_ _ $]
   ($ :div {} "rehook-dom without hiccup!"))
 ```

-Because the `$` render fn is passed into every rehook component you can overload it -- or better yet create your own abstract macros!
+Because the `$` render fn is passed into every rehook component you can overload it -- or better yet create your own custom templating syntax!

 ## Props